zuplo/docs/docs/quickstarts/proxy-public-api.md

 Quickly take a look at the API by opening this URL in your browser:
 [https://ecommerce-api.zuplo.io/products/10000](https://ecommerce-api.zuplo.io/products/10000)

+Before we start, create a new project in [portal.zuplo.com](https://portal.zuplo.com)

 ## 1/ Routes Setup

 Open the **Routes** file and add a new route.
 Set the **version** to be `v1` and the **path** of the new route to be